moritzsalla/cci-physcomp-final/journal/log-08/README.md

 When the frequency drops below a certain value, the loudspeakers will start to play random pitches until the value of zero.
 Don't quite understand why this is happening.
 I have mapped the value so that these frequencies are omitted.

-#### Distance sensor

-In order to create a threshold in which the instrument turns on, I used the photoresistor readings.
-If the value goes above a cetrain amount, a tone will be played, whereas it will be stopped should the value drop.
-I have basically created a distance sensor from photoresistors.

 #### Finding a better material for the enclosure

 Went to another art supply shop.
 Silicone/latex seems the way to go.
 He only had the brown one though, albeit selling pigments.
 Pigments wont work because they likely make the material opaque.
 I need it semi translucent.
 Need to order this stuff on the internet.
 I ended up using a mixture of latex thickener and white color to create the desired effect.